Cave of Treasures: Magi and treasures

-The Magi (ܡܓܘܫܝܗ; Mgūšêh) are described as a group inhabiting Persia who become disturbed upon witnessing a constellation resembling "a maiden carrying a child" with "a crown set upon his head".
+The Magi (ܡܓܘܫܐ; Mgūšêh) are described as a group inhabiting Persia who become disturbed upon witnessing a constellation resembling "a maiden carrying a child" with "a crown set upon his head".
 After consulting their books, one of which is titled "The Revelation of Nimrod," God's plan for the birth of His Son becomes clear to them.
 They then journey to the "Cave of Treasure" where they retrieve the three gifts — gold, frankincense, and myrrh — deposited there from Paradise by Adam after the fall, and proceed to Bethlehem.

 While most traditions viewed the Magi as three in number, the Syriac tradition held that they were twelve.
-This discrepancy was already recognized by Syriac authors such as Jacob of Edessa who noted the difference between artistic depictions of the Nativity showing three Magi and his own tradition's teaching of twelve, some of whom were named Hormizd, Yazdgird, and Peroz.
+This discrepancy was already recognized by Syriac-language authors such as Jacob of Edessa, who noted the difference between artistic depictions of the Nativity showing three Magi and his own tradition's teaching of twelve, some of whom were named Hormizd, Yazdgird, and Peroz.

+Testament of Adam

+This cycle was inserted into the original work in the Arabic recensions and differs in several respects from the Cave.
+It is an earlier Syriac composition that was appended to the text in those Arabic recensions.
+In this version the cave functions as the subject of a prophecy of Adam about the coming of the Messiah, transmitted through the generations to Christ; unlike the main cycle (the Cave of Treasures itself), it contains only the testament with the three gifts and omits Adam’s physical body.
+The composition is in three parts: an horarium of days and nights, the prophecy of Adam, and a list of the angelic hierarchy, the last of which is probably a later addition.

 Manuscripts and translations

 The Cave of Treasures circulated widely in late antiquity and the medieval period, surviving in multiple versions and languages.
 The original Syriac text is extant in 34 manuscripts preserved in two different recensions.
 While these recensions diverge significantly, both ultimately derive from the same archetype.
 Each recension was discovered in separate regions, one in the Syriac Orthodox milieu and the other in the Church of the East, suggesting that they reflect the shared Syriac heritage of their respective communities while also bearing the imprint of their distinct theological perspectives.

 Beyond Syriac, the work was translated into Arabic, Ethiopic, Georgian, and possibly Coptic.